Water Therapy for L4 Stress Fractures

 How Aquatic Therapy Improved a Young Woman’s Recovery

-Recently we were able to visit with the physical therapists and one particular patient over at The Rehab Center Physical Therapy in New Holland, PA.
-Lower back pain is extremely common and can be hard to identify its severity without routine doctors visits and/or MRI’s.
+We recently visited with the physical therapists and one particular patient over at The Rehab Center Physical Therapy Clinic in New Holland, PA.
+Lower back pain is extremely common and can be hard to identify its severity without routine doctor visits and/or MRIs.

-Brent Dudurich, PTA says the back pain initially was caused by the hyper extension of her back while running and jumping during basketball, and then the continued pressure on her spine during practices and games created the stress fracture.
-With no time for recovery, the repetitive pounding on a basketball court on top of the initial hyper-extension culminated to a stress fracture.
+Brent Dudurich, PTA, says the back pain was initially caused by the hyperextension of her back while running and jumping during basketball, and then the continued pressure on her spine during practices and games created the stress fracture.
+With no time for recovery, the repetitive pounding on a basketball court on top of the initial hyper-extension culminated in a stress fracture.

-Both Hannah and Dudurich said the biggest advantage of rehabbing in the pool was the low impact which eliminates any pain felt on land.
+Hannah and Dudurich said the biggest advantage of rehabbing in the pool was the low impact, eliminating any pain felt on land.
 Hannah was able to do way more in the pool than she was in her land therapy sessions.
-Dudurich was also able to increase her repetitions in the pool too because there is no impact on her back or joints when rehabbing underwater.
+Dudurich was also able to increase her repetitions in the pool because there was no impact on her back or joints when rehabbing underwater.

 Like Hannah, patients with an L4 stress fracture can reap other benefits from hydrotherapy.
 The buoyancy of water is particularly helpful for relieving musculoskeletal and orthopedic pain by enhancing stretching, movement and body strength.
 One study noted that water therapy was significantly helpful in improving patients’ range of motion and fatigue, which some individuals may experience with stress fractures.

 Though exercise is generally essential for decreasing the risk of fragility fractures, weight-bearing activities that put stress on the joints can prevent patients from participating.
 Aquatic therapy assists in supporting the patient’s weight, reducing the force of stress on their joints.
 This can help patients like Hannah with fractures perform exercises that strengthen their muscles with less pain.